telerik/fiddler-everywhere-docs/user-guide/rules.md

 - **Rules Toolbar**&mdash;Provides options for rule creation, group creation, sharing, manual import or export, and manual execution.
 - **Rule Builder**&mdash;Creates new rules and edits existing ones.
-- **Rules Queue**&mdash;A queue of rules and groups executed in the order of appearance from top to bottom.
+- **Rules Queue**&mdash;A queue of rules and groups applied in the order of appearance from top to bottom.
 Each rule/group in the queue has its toolbar with different functionalities.

 ## Built-In Logic